-Which group of Asian-American children is at highest risk for obesity?November 29th, 2012 in Overweight and Obesity /
+Which group of Asian-American children is at highest risk for obesity?November 29, 2012 in Medicine & Health / Overweight and Obesity

 Asian-American children have been at low risk for being overweight or obese compared to other racial and ethnic groups in the U.S., but that may be changing.
 Yet as rates of overweight and obesity rise, the risk appears to vary depending on the Asian country of origin, according to an article in Childhood Obesity.